ferrous-systems/wasm-training-2022/book/src/on-the-web/usecases.md

 # Use cases

-WebAssembly originated as a successor to asm.js, a low-level subset of JavaScript, and Google Native Client (NaCl), a technology to run a subset of native code in a sandboxed environment within the browser.
+WebAssembly originated as a successor to browser technology like asm.js and Google Native Client (NaCl).
-However WebAssembly in its current form is not tied to web.
+Naturally WebAssembly gained popularity across a wide range of use cases on the web.

 WebAssembly on the web allows to build existing software written in a variety of languages and run them as part of ordinary web applications.